roboticsuic/Voice-Hand/DESCRIPTION.md

 Now go to data acquisition and select the microphone from the sensor that the Nano BLE has.

 Record a minimum total of 1 minute for each class andmake each sample lenght of 2 seconds, we included three classes: TEST_DEVICE(saying 'prueba'), ROCK(saying 'cierra'), and noise(background noise to include any other classification that doesn't fall into the previous two on this one).
+This next folder download all the RAW DATA acquired and used for our project.

 The following are examples taken from our library:

 Use the following blocks to make your processing and create the neural network.
 <img width="1292" alt="Screen Shot 2021-05-30 at 6 34 24 PM" src="https://user-images.githubusercontent.com/60470010/120112341-ab0ca880-c175-11eb-87a5-d8d612384436.png">